Snapp-Market-Pro/guidelines/Code_Style.md

 ## Comments

-Comments should be avoided as much as possible by writing expressive code.
+Expressive code is better than hard to read code with comments.
 If you do need to use a comment, format it like this:

 ```php
 // There should be a space before a single line comment.